Tank Dell: Professional career

 Dell was selected by the Houston Texans in the third round, 69th overall, of the 2023 NFL draft.
 In Week 11 against the Arizona Cardinals, Dell caught eight passes for a career-high 149 yards, and one touchdown.
 In Week 13 against the Denver Broncos, Dell suffered a fractured fibula and was ruled out for the rest of the season.
 He underwent surgery to repair the fibula the next day.
 He finished the season with 47 catches for 709 yards and seven touchdowns, which was among the rookie leaders at the time of the injury.

 In Week 9 of the 2024 season, against the New York Jets, Dell had six receptions for 126 yards in the 21–13 loss.
 During the Texans’ Week 16 matchup against the Kansas City Chiefs, Dell collided with teammate Jared Wayne on a touchdown pass from C. J. Stroud and suffered a season-ending knee injury that included a dislocated knee, multiple torn ligaments, and meniscus damage.
 Prior to the injury, Dell had 51 catches for 667 yards and three touchdowns.

-Later, it was reported it was likely he was to miss the entire 2025 season while recovering from the injury.
+Dell missed the 2025 season due to the knee injury.

+Dell began the 2026 season on injured reserve to the knee injury.